turkererbasi/LMI_Solver/README.md

-# LMI_Solver
+# LMI Solver
-LMI solver for the analysis of an affine quadratic stability regions.
-This MATLAB script solves a system of LMIs of an Lyapunov function of an LPV system and yields 2 solutions for given varying parameter value.
+LMI solver for the analysis of affine quadratic stability regions This MATLAB script solves a system of LMIs of a Lyapunov function of an LPV system and yields two solutions for a given varying parameter value.